p5kw4r/bc-interoperability/README.md

 ### MultiChain

-On Arch Linux, a package is available from the Arch User Repository:
+On Arch Linux, a package is available from the Arch User Repository.
+Install package using your favourite aur helper:

 ```
 $ yay -S multichain-alpha